-Client #5: Advice from a friend who doesn’t understand what we’re talking about
+Client #5: Marketing advice from a friend who doesn’t understand what we’re talking about

 I was working with my client on their WooCommerce e-commerce website through WordPress.
 I was teaching her how to add new products and some of the things she needs to make sure to include.
 One of the pieces she wanted to make sure that we connected was automatically posting the products to Facebook, so we had set up that integration.